-Historically all but non-existent, Client Planning at legal and accounting firms has gone through a rapid metamorphosis to become one of the primary focus points for most businesses.
-Now, more than ever, Professional Service firms must tune into their clients’ business needs if they hope to survive in this increasingly competitive market.
+Client planning at law firms has gone through a rapid metamorphosis to become one of the primary focus points for most businesses.
+Firms must tune into their clients’ business needs if they hope to survive in this increasingly competitive market.

 However, in an effort to make up for lost time, many firms have jumped straight to complex planning processes.
 The plans often have limited relevance to their clients, take an inordinate amount of time to administer, and bear little fruit at the end of all that labour.